-If you can pass a list of components (such as
+If you pass a list of blocks (such as

-Blocks component which takes a list of components and a number of columns and/or rows and lays them out in a grid.
+Blocks component which takes a list of blocks and a number of columns and/or rows and lays them out in a grid.

 If we take the example in the earlier tutorial, but want to lay the plot and dataset side-by-side, we can use specify this using